bndtools/bnd/biz.aQute.bnd.gradle/README.md

 }
 ```

-In either usage mode, there are four properties, in addition to the
+In either usage mode, the following properties, in addition to the
-`Jar` task properties, which can be configured.
+`Jar` task properties, can be configured.

 ### bndfile